-Rapid, irregular contractions of the atria (“quivering”) with variable ventricular rate.
-The rhythm itself is harmless, but it is prone to causing a reduced left-ventricular end-diastolic volume (LVEDV), which can lead to a reduced cardiac output at elevated heart rates.
-Along with this, the incongruent contractions of the atrial walls may lead to stasis of blood within these chambers, allowing for formation of an intracardiac thrombus (most often within the left atrial appendage).
+Rapid, irregular contractions of the atria (quivering or “fibrillating”) with variable ventricular rate.
+The rhythm itself is benign, but it is prone to causing a reduced left-ventricular end-diastolic volume (LVEDV), which can lead to a reduced cardiac output at elevated heart rates.
+Along with this, the incongruent contractions of the atrial walls may lead to hemostasis within these chambers, allowing for formation of an intracardiac thrombus (most often within the left atrial appendage).

 Notice how there are no p-waves, but there are “fibrillatory” waves between QRS complexes.
 The rhythm is also irregularly-irregular.